-THE PROGRAM AND INSTITUTIONAL OUTCOMES FOLLOW-UP PLAN IS REVIEWED ANNUALLY BY THE FACULTY AND ADMINISTRATION AND REVISED AS NECESSARY the plan are noted and included in next version of the plan which is usually developed in January after any updates from the COE Annual Meeting.
+THE PROGRAM OUTCOMES FOLLOW-UP PLAN IS REVIEWED ANNUALLY BY THE FACULTY AND ADMINISTRATION AND REVISED AS NECESSARY

-The Program and Institutional Outcomes Follow-up plan is reviewed by the faculty and administration during pre-planning each year.
-Any recommendations for revisions to
+The Program Outcomes Follow-up plan is reviewed by the faculty and administration each year.
+Any recommendations for revisions to the plan are noted and included in the next version of the plan.
+Updates from the COE Annual Meeting are also made when appropriate.

-PROGRAM AND INSTITUTIONAL OUTCOMES FOLLOW-UP INFORMATION IS USED TO EVALUATE AND IMPROVE THE QUALITY OF PROGRAM OUTCOMES
+PROGRAM OUTCOMES FOLLOW-UP INFORMATION IS USED TO EVALUATE AND IMPROVE THE QUALITY OF PROGRAM OUTCOMES